-The area lies within the Sandstone Hills LCT and is split between the Irby and Pensby LCA which forms the majority of the area, and a small area in the north within the Thurstaston and Greasby LCA.
+The area lies within the Sandstone Hills Landscape Character Type and is split between the Irby and Pensby Landscape Character Area which forms the majority of the area, and a small area in the north within the Thurstaston and Greasby Landscape Character Area.
 The area comprises a predominantly arable landscape which slopes gently to the south.
 There is little development within the area with the exception of a large secondary school and small cemetery in the south-east and some scattered small-scale residential housing in the north.

-The north of the area, outside of the main area of arable farmland, is locally designated as an Area of Special Landscape Value (part of the Dee Coast ASLV, including Heswall Dales, Thurstaston Common and Royden Park) and has a more wooded character.
+The north of the area, outside of the main area of arable farmland, is locally designated as an Area of Special Landscape Value (part of the Dee Coast Area of Sepcial Landscape Value, including Heswall Dales, Thurstaston Common and Royden Park) and has a more wooded character.

-The Rectory LWS and the Backford Road Pond LWS/SBI are valued for their contribution to biodiversity.
+The Rectory Local Wildlife Site and the Backford Road Pond Local Wildlife Site / Site of Biological Importance are valued for their contribution to biodiversity.